postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/cookies.md

 Postman’s native apps provide a **MANAGE COOKIES** modal that lets you edit cookies that are associated with each domain.
 If you want to capture cookies using Postman Interceptor, refer to the section [Capturing cookies](/docs/postman/sending-api-requests/interceptor-extension/).

+> You can disable the cookie jar in the __Settings__ tab for a request at any time to toggle off sending cookies.

 ## Getting to the cookie manager

 To open the **MANAGE COOKIES** modal, click the **Cookies** link under the **Send** button.